xf1op/Floppis.Optimizer/README.md

 Trying to make it simple and reliable.

 ## Purpose of the optimizer:
+- Be reversible in changes
+- Disable unnecessary services
+- Download and use tweaking tools
-- Enhance your privacy (disabling tracking, telemetry, Recall, etc.)
+- Enhance your privacy
-- Change your interface (dark\light theme, etc.)
+- Improve performance
+- Keep everything compatible
-- Disable unnecessary settings
+- Manage your desktop settings
 - Optimize system functionality
-- Save your bandwidth? (disabling windows update)
+- Save your bandwidth

 Why you shouldn't worry about viruses?
 Because code is free to check for viruses and i didn't implement anything malicious.

 ### Original link of script: https://github.com/xf1op/Floppis.Optimizer
+Do not trust other links with similar name as mine.